Battle of Holowczyn: Prelude

 After dealing with Saxony-Poland, Charles was ready to take on his remaining enemy in the Great Northern War: Russia.
 The best route into the Russian heartland was along the continental divide from Grodno to Minsk and Smolensk.
 From there, Moscow could be reached without having to cross any major rivers.
 Charles chose instead a straighter – but more difficult – route, over the Berezina and Drut rivers.
 The army was moved from its winter camp near Radoszkowice in June 1708; the movement was plagued by poor road conditions and weather.

 The unexpected choice of route made the Russians unsure of the Swedish intentions.
-In addition, with Peter I of Russia away the Field Marshal Boris Sheremetyev had to contend with the rivalry of Aleksander Menshikov.
+In addition, with Peter I of Russia away the Field Marshal Boris Sheremetev had to contend with the rivalry of Alexander Menshikov.
 After a council of war, it was decided to draw the Russian defence line by the Dnieper River.
 In June and July the army was moved piecemeal towards Vabich, a marshy tributary of the Drut river.
 The Russian forces at Holowczyn had an order to defend their position as long as possible and then retreat, avoiding a general battle.

 The main force of the Russian army was deployed around the village of Vasilki, east and across the Vabich from Holowczyn.
 The bridges across Vabich were fortified and defended with artillery.
 To the south, General Anikita Repnin deployed his force and fortified his position three kilometers to the southeast, but many fortifications were not completed due to a lack of engineers.
 To the south, General Anikita Repnin, for whom it was the first battle in which he commanded his troops all by himself, deployed his force and hastily fortified his position three kilometers to the southeast.
 Most of his fortifications were only partially completed, whereas his forces were stretched and vulnerable for a concentrated attack, forming a long and thin line.
 Between the two fortified camps lay marshy territory that could not be fortified.
 The Russian commanders did not use cavalry units for reconnaissance, had limited knowledge of the enemy's movements and little contact with each other.
 Knowing the weakness of their defence, lacking overall command unity and a clear idea of the enemy's location, they lost confidence in themselves shortly before the battle.

 The Swedes had observed the Russian deployment along the Vabich.
 Starting on 30 June, Swedish regiments started bivouacking on the heights west of Holowczyn.
 Charles and his followers noticed the gap in the fortifications, and decided on a plan of attack.
 Crossing the marshy area between the two Russian camps would not only be an unsuspected move, but would also serve to divide the enemy force in two.
 To ensure success, the attack was to be carried out in the darkness of night.